 But the most important thing right now-

-You have cleared the instant dungeon of the Sunken City.
+You have cleared the instant dungeon The Sunken City.

-For clearing a dungeon for the first time, you have earned the title “Dungeon delver”.
+For clearing a historical dungeon, you have earned the title “Dungeon delver”.

 For clearing a dungeon by yourself, you have earned the title “Lone wolf”.